abagonhishead/posh-ip-network/README.md

 The below commands have common parameters as below, and accept them as pipeline input:
   - Parameter set 1:
-    - `-Network` - a typical string representation of a CIDR prefix using RFC 4632 notation (e.g. 192.168.0.0/24)
+    - `-Network` - this can be either a `System.Net.IPNetwork` instance, or a string representation of a CIDR prefix using RFC 4632 notation (e.g. 192.168.0.0/24) that is parsed using `IPNetwork.Parse`.
   - Parameter set 2:
     - `-IPAddress` - an IP address under the target prefix
     - `-Cidr` - a number representing the netmask as per the RFC 4632 CIDR notation.
 This is a value between 0 and 32 for an IPv4 address & 0 and 128 for an IPv6 address.